-EQUAL EMPLOYMENT OPPORTUNITY/NONDISCRIMINATION
+EQUAL EMPLOYMENT OPPORTUNITY

 Policy Statement

-The Albemarle School Board is an equal opportunity employer, committed to nondiscrimination in recruitment, selection, hiring, pay, promotion, retention or other personnel actions affecting employees or candidates for employment.
-Therefore, discrimination in employment against any person on the basis of race, color, religion, national origin, political affiliation, sex, gender, age, marital status, disability or genetic information is prohibited.
-Personnel decisions shall be based on merit and the ability to perform the essential functions of the job, with or without reasonable accommodation.
+The Albemarle School Board (“Board”) is an equal opportunity employer, committed to nondiscrimination in recruitment, selection, hiring, pay, promotion, retention, or other personnel actions affecting employees or candidates for employment.
+Therefore, discrimination in employment against any person on the basis of any category given protection under Board Policy AC, Nondiscrimination is prohibited.
+Personnel decisions are based on merit and the ability to perform the essential functions of the job, with or without reasonable accommodation.

-The Albemarle County School Board shall provide facilities, programs and activities that are accessible, usable and available to qualified disabled persons.
-Further, the Albemarle County School Board shall not discriminate against qualified disabled persons in the provision of health, welfare and other social services.
+The Board provides facilities, programs and activities that are accessible, usable and available to qualified persons with disabilities.
+Further, the Albemarle County School Board does not discriminate against qualified persons with disabilities in the provision of health, welfare, and other social services.

-The statement, “Albemarle County School Board is an equal opportunity employer,” shall be placed on all employment application forms.
+The statement, “Albemarle County School Board is an equal opportunity employer,” is placed on all employment application forms.

 Notice of Policy/Prevention

-This policy shall be: (1) posted in prominent areas of each school division building, (2) included in employee handbooks and (3) provided to any employee or candidate for employment upon request.
-Training to prevent prohibited discrimination should be included in employee in-service training.
+This policy is: (1) posted in prominent areas of each school division building, (2) included in employee handbooks and (3) provided to any employee or candidate for employment upon request.
+Training to prevent prohibited discrimination is included in employee in-service training.

 Complaint Procedure